-We had merely set out on a seemingly-routine errand to find a hair stylist and pharmacy in Oberammergau, Germany, and instead, we found ourselves pleasantly distracted by something quite out of the ordinary for us: the soothing, foghorn-like sound of Alphorns, playfully known as ‘Ricola horns’.
+We had merely set out on a routine errand to find a hair stylist and pharmacy in Oberammergau, Germany.
+Instead, we found ourselves pleasantly distracted by something quite out of the ordinary, at least for us: the soothing, foghorn-like sound of Alphorns, playfully known as ‘Ricola horns’.

 The three musicians – clad in Lederhosen, grey knee-socks and woolen Bavarian jackets, played to a small crowd of locals, just as the Christmas Market was set to be opened for its first weekend.
 A trio of angels also looked on.